SEE BELOW IN THIS SECTION ON CHOLINE:

 CHOLINE FOR MEMORY AND LEARNING

-One of the oldest known and studied effects of the cholinergic nervous system is its relation to learning and memory, with one early influential paper from 1974.1 A later paper2 showed that acetylcholine in the forebrain regulates adult hippocampal neurogenesis and learning.
-A recent paper3 reported that in a community-based population of nondemented individuals, participants in the Framingham Offspring Cohort (744 women and 647 men aged 36–83), higher concurrent dietary choline intake was related to better cognitive performance.
+One of the oldest known and studied effects of the cholinergic nervous system is its relation to learning and memory, with one early influential paper from 1974.
+A later paper showed that acetylcholine in the forebrain regulates adult hippocampal neurogenesis and learning.
+A recent paper reported that in a community-based population of nondemented individuals, participants in the Framingham Offspring Cohort (744 women and 647 men aged 36–83), higher concurrent dietary choline intake was related to better cognitive performance.

 THE CHOLINERGIC NERVOUS SYSTEM IS THE MAJOR ANTIINFLAMMATORY PATHWAY